-Ms. Jill Wiseman Fayette R-III Superintendent District Wellness Co-Coordinator 248-2153 Kelly Beeler Fayette R-III Health Supervisor District Wellness Co-Coordinator 248-3800
+Mr. Brent Doolin Fayette R-III Superintendent District Wellness Co-Coordinator 248-2153 Kelly Beeler Fayette R-III Health Supervisor District Wellness Co-Coordinator 248-3800 to school, except when requested by a faculty member.

-NON-EDUCATONAL ITEMS

-Students are not to bring, buy, sell, or trade non-educational items at school.
-Cell phones, i-pods, tablets and other valuable items should not be brought to school, except when requested by a faculty member.
 Also, we are asking your help in limiting flower or balloon delivery to school.
 These items will be distributed to the students at the end of the school day so as not to cause interruption of instruction.

+NON-EDUCATIONAL ITEMS

+Students are not to bring, buy, sell, or trade non-educational items at school.
+Cell phones, i-pods, tablets, blankets, and other valuable items should not be brought